elotroalex/chiens/_texts/translation.md

 - {:.sp} The Man Reciter.

-- {: .pr} The snow! it's snowing! first night of snow! the first snow digs the night with its precious fingers, digs death with its vengeful fingers, digs the bowl of nights with its holy milk.
+- {: .pr} The snow! it's snowing! first night of snow! the first snow hollows out the night with its precious fingers, hollows out death with its vengeful fingers, hollows out the bowl of nights with its holy milk.

 - {:.sp} The Chorus.

 - {: .pr} Amen! the snow bites; the snow sinks its burning fangs on a solemn night.

 *(At this moment a vision of an endless white road: a lantern flickers; a form slowly appears.
 It is The Holy Virgin.
-She walks forward, stops and looks at Toussaint, who she contemplates at length.)*
+She walks forward, stops and studies Toussaint, contemplating him at length.)*

 - {:.sp} Toussaint.